PhoenixJSMeetup/mathbeast/CONTRIBUTING.md

 - Follow the conventions provided on [Crockford's guide](http://javascript.crockford.com/code.html)

 ##Code Review Workflow (GitHub Flow)
+- Contributing is as easy as 1, 2, 3.
+1. Fork the Mathbeast repo.
-- Contributing is easy.
-Mathbeast administrators can create a feature branch off the current development branch (i.e. mvp4) and create a pull request the feature (or bug fix) is complete.
+2. Create a feature branch from the current development branch (i.e. mvp4) and contribute code to the feature branch.
-- Non administrators can fork Mathbeast to work on a feature or bug fix.
-Once said feature or bug fix is complete, submit a pull request on GitHub.com.
+3. When you're done working on a feature, push your commited code to your forked repository and create a pull request.
+Once a pull request is created, an administrator will review your code and merge it into the development branch.

 ##Set Up Development Environment
 You won't need an http server, but you'll need to compile Less files into CSS.